Skip to content

 Money matters

 SPENDING MONEY When it comes to spending money on the trip, every traveller is a little different.
 You know your spending habits better than we do, so please budget an appropriate amount for things like optional meals, drinks, shopping, optional activities, and laundry.
-Make sure you have read the itinerary and inclusions thoroughly so you know what is included in the trip price and what you may need to pay for while travelling.
-CONTINGENCY FUNDS We try to plan for every eventuality, but there are still some things beyond our control.
+Make sure you have read the itinerary and inclusions thoroughly so you know what is included in the trip price and what you may need to pay for while travelling. , EUROPE The Euro (EUR) is the official currency in the following destinations: Andorra, Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Kosovo, Latvia, Lithuania, Luxembourg, Malta, Montenegro, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
+All other European countries still have their own national currencies.
+You can use your credit or debit card in ATMs, which are common throughout Europe.
+You can obtain EUR cash prior to arriving through normal outlets such as banks and currency exchange offices.
+Below are any additional currencies used in countries visited on this itinerary.
+The local currency in Albania is the Albanian Lek (ALL) The local currency in Croatia and Montenegro is Euro (EUR). , CONTINGENCY FUNDS We try to plan for every eventuality, but there are still some things beyond our control.
 We reserve the right to change an itinerary after departure due to local circumstances or a Force Majeure Event.
 In such emergency circumstances, the additional cost of any necessary itinerary alterations will be covered by you.
-Please note we are not responsible for any incidental expenses that may be incurred as a result of the change of itineraries including but not limited to visas, vaccinations or non-refundable flights.
-Make sure you have access to an extra US$500 for emergencies (e.g. severe weather, natural disasters, civil unrest) or other events that result in unavoidable changes to the itinerary (e.g. transport strikes or cancellations, airport closures).
+We are not responsible for any incidental expenses that may be incurred because of changes to itineraries, including but not limited to visas, vaccinations or non-refundable flights.
+Make sure you have access to an extra USD 500 for emergencies (e.g. severe weather, natural disasters, civil unrest) or other events that result in unavoidable changes to the itinerary (e.g. transport strikes or cancellations, airport closures).
 Sometimes these things necessitate last-minute changes to enable our trips to continue to run, and as a result, there may be some extra costs involved.
-The recommended amount is listed in USD for the relatability of universal travellers, however, local currency may be needed once in the country to cover these costs.
-CASH You can use your credit/debit card in ATMs, which are common throughout Europe.
+The recommended amount is listed in USD for the relatability of all travellers; however, local currency may be needed once in the country to cover these costs.
+Please confirm with your leader on Day 1 if you need to carry this in cash, or whether access via card or electronically is sufficient., CASH You can use your credit/debit card in ATMs, which are common throughout Europe.
 Before leaving home, check if your bank will charge fees for using your card internationally.
 Card payments are not always accepted in stores and restaurants.
-We recommend you carry some cash for these purposes.
-YOUR GROUP LEADER OR LOCAL REPRESENTATIVE You may consider tipping your group leader or local representative for outstanding service throughout your trip.
+We recommend you carry some cash for these purposes., YOUR GROUP LEADER OR LOCAL REPRESENTATIVE You may consider tipping your group leader or local representative for outstanding service throughout your trip.
 The amount is entirely a personal preference however as a guideline 8-10 USD or EUR per person (in a currency relevant to your destination), per day can be used.
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length and involvement of your group leader or local representative on your trip.

 What to take